erlerobot/erle_gitbook_rover/assembly/wire_up.md

 # Wire up

-You can find [here](https://www.youtube.com/watch?v=P4xuYb412G4) a video tutorial of how to connect the wires.
+We are going to connect the ESC (Electronic Speed control) to the motors, We have choose The TURNIGY BRUSHED 20A ESC.

-First of all you have to take two wires: the red-wire comming for the battery pack and the middle wire comming from the switch.
+First of all you have to take the two wires, you havetied to the motors: the red-wire comming for the battery pack and the middle wire comming from the switch.
 You have to connect them, so **twist them together** and cover them with a tape layer.
 Like this:
 ![twisted wires](../img/assembly_img/a_twisted.jpg)